jomael/delphi-detours-library/DDetours.md

 # Introduction #
 The **Delphi Detours Library** is a library allowing you to insert and remove hook from function .
-It support both (x86-x64) architecture .
+It supports both (x86 and x64) architecture.

-The basic idea of this library is to replace the prologue of the target function with the JMP (unconditional jump) instruction to the Intercepted function.
+The basic idea of this library is to replace the prologue of the target function with the JMP (unconditional jump) instruction to the intercepted function.

 ## Hooking Rules : ##
-In order to run your hook correctly,you must follow this rules:
+In order to run your hook correctly, you must follow those rules:
-  * Intercept procedure must have the same original procedure signature.That means same parameters (types) and same calling convention.
+  * Intercept procedure must have the same original procedure signature.
+That means same parameters (types) and same calling convention.
-  * When hooking Delphi Object/COM Object .The first parameter of the InterceptProc/Trampoline must be a pointer to that object, that's what we call '**Self**'.
+  * When hooking Delphi Object/COM Object, the first parameter of the InterceptProc/Trampoline must be a pointer to that object, that's what we call '**Self**'.
-  * In multi hooks, each hook needs it's own NextHook/Trampoline function.
+  * In multi-hooks, each hook needs its own NextHook/Trampoline function.
   * When hooking a lot of functions, make sure that you are hooking inside (**BeginHooks/EndHooks**) **frame** and unhooking inside (**BeginUnHooks/EndUnHooks**)**frame**.
 This will speed up hooks installation.
   * Never try to call the original function directly inside Intercept function.
 Always use NextHook/Trampoline function.